Updated: Jan 20, 2022

-When making an online store, there are so many small, tedious adjustments that can make a huge difference to the business.
+When it comes to life as an artrepreneur, there are so many small, tedious adjustments that can make a huge difference to the business.
 These adjustments take time and energy but are totally worth it.
 For example, I’ve created an e-newsletter, designed marketing campaigns, written blogs and a lot more - sometimes there are too many options!
-But now that the grunt work is done, I am excited to share my artwork with you, to continue to move this new journey, even when times get tough and the road is uncertain.
+Now that the grunt work is done, I am excited to share my artwork with you, to continue this new chapter, even when times get tough and the road is uncertain.
 The photograph below resonates with me because it captures a sense of adventure and the inspiration of possibilities that can happen on a new journey.

 In the past few years I have dreamed of working for myself someday, but to be honest, I didn't think it was possible.
 I often had doubts, not seeing myself as an entrepreneur or businesswoman.
 I was afraid to take the leap, afraid of "failure" and being rejected.
-However, when COVID-19 hit in March, my whole schedule got flipped around.
+However, when COVID-19 hit, my whole schedule got flipped around.
 My university classes all switched to being online.
 I was no longer working at my artistic jobs at Gail Adams School of Art and Remai Modern.
 I was no longer surrounded by other artists and students.
 While in self-isolation, I was forced to take a serious look at my goals and dreams, and how I wanted to spend my time, and hence this new chapter began.
 The artwork below I created at the very start of COVID-19, and the start of my journey as an artrepreneur.